newtonkiragu/aliases/README.md

 **Aliases** currently contains git and bash aliases.

+# Prequisities
+- you need to have `nano` text editor installed. you can find out whether you have it installed by typing `nano --version` in your terminal.
+For most linux distributions, it is installed by default.
+However, if you don't have it installed, you can quicky do that by typing `sudo apt-get install nano` in your terminal.

 # Installation
-- clone the repository [Aliases](https://github.com/newtonkiragu/aliases/) in the root directory.
+- Clone the repository [Aliases](https://github.com/newtonkiragu/aliases/) in the root directory.
 ```$
 cd && git clone https://github.com/newtonkiragu/aliases/
 ```
-- checkout into the cloned repository
+- Checkout into the cloned repository
 ```$
 cd aliases
 ```
-- make the install script excecutable
+- Make the install script excecutable
 ```$
 chmod +x install.sh
 ```
-- run the script
+- Run the script
 ```$
 ./install.sh
 ```
-- open a new instance of your terminal emulator to start using aliases
+- Open a new instance of your terminal emulator to start using aliases
-- to view your aliases, run `alias` in your terminal
+- To view your aliases, run `alias` in your terminal

 # adding aliases
 To add a new alias, on the terminal, type `na` then edit the file appropriately.